aws/aws-lc/README.md

 an assembly optimized algorithm implementation, please open an issue to discuss adding it to our CI.

+### Distribution Packaging

+AWS-LC supports distribution packaging mode for system-wide installation on Linux and BSD systems.
+When built with `-DENABLE_DIST_PKG=1`, AWS-LC enables:

+- **SONAME versioning**: Libraries use standard SONAME (e.g., `libcrypto-awslc.so.0`)
+- **Symbol versioning**: ELF symbol versioning for ABI stability tracking (e.g., `AWS_LC_0_0`)
+- **Cohabitant headers**: Headers installed to `include/aws-lc/openssl/` to coexist with other crypto libraries

+Symbol versioning assigns every public API symbol to a named version node.
+New symbols introduced in future releases get new version nodes that inherit from their predecessors, enabling fine-grained compatibility tracking.
+See [docs/SymbolVersioning.md](docs/SymbolVersioning.md) for details.

 ## Platform Support

 AWS-LC correctness is tested on a variety of *platforms* (i.e., OS/CPU combinations).